Rhetticle/The-Big-One/README.md

 ### Capacitors
 The Big One uses three 4.5mF 400V chassis mount capacitors.
 The total energy in these capacitors at max operating voltage (385V) is approximately 1kJ.
 ### Capacitor Charger
 Capacitors were charged using a ZVS circuit driving a homemade step-up transformer (see below) to increase the 30VAC across the resonant capacitors of the ZVS up to 550VAC to be used to charge the high voltage capacitors.
-The average power output of this charger was around 300W when charging the entire bank of capacitors.
+The average power output of this charger was around 300W when charging the entire bank of capacitors from 0V to 385V.

 <img src="https://github.com/TheZ0/The-Big-One/assets/142558812/5bb98cbe-304d-47cf-9782-3a394f745221" width="400" height="600">
 <img src="https://github.com/TheZ0/The-Big-One/assets/142558812/faace633-92bd-4457-8ac8-14c990e99ffc" width="400" height="600">